Likhi/spy_cam/README.md

 ## Anything else?

-LOG.log notes when the script has taken a picture, using the filename (which has a timestamp in it).
+LOG.log notes when the script has taken a picture, including the captures the filename (which has a timestamp in it).

+The algorithm kind of simple.
+It uses scikit image's structural similarity calculation, scoring it on a scale of -1 to 1, 1 is identical.
+If the similiarity falls below 0.9, the script saves the webcam capture.